-What is “The Logistics Duck Syndrome”?
-The term describes a company that has the appearance of doing well yet struggles with logistical related issues such as warehousing, packaging, fulfillment, vendors, and transportation.
-It’s like watching a duck glide along the water seemingly serene and calm, and yet under the water, she is paddling frantically to avert unforeseen dangers.
+What is “Logistics Duck Syndrome”?
+The term describes a company that has the appearance of doing well yet struggles with logistical-related issues.
+This can include problems such as warehousing, packaging, fulfillment, vendors, and transportation.
+The company is like a duck gliding along the water.
+She appears seemingly serene and calm, yet under the water, is paddling frantically to avert unforeseen dangers.

-“The Logistics Duck Syndrome” is borrowed from the term “Duck Syndrome,” coined by Stanford University to represent the problems many university students have with their academic careers.
+“Logistics Duck Syndrome” is borrowed from the term “Duck Syndrome.”
+It was coined by Stanford University to describe the problems many university students struggle with in their academic careers.

 But what price does the company pay?

 Attempting to do it all has put the logistics decision-maker into a position of unattainable expectations and extremes.
 This is equally as unhealthy for the business as it is for the decision-maker.
 Small problems can escalate into warehousing, packaging, and shipping disasters because of the decision-maker attempts to manage too much.
 This approach is a recipe for disaster.

 “Logistics Duck Syndrome” tends to begin when a company starts to grow.
 It attempts to take on more than it can handle when it comes to tackling the growing pains of sophisticated logistical issues.
 Many employees who suffer from “Logistics Duck Syndrome” suddenly find themselves playing in a much larger business arena.
 They realize that one or two people can no longer quickly address day-to-day business activities.

 The logistics decision-maker wants to be able to do it all.
 Employees try to solve the problem by putting in more time, only to find themselves accomplishing less and less each day.
 It’s no different from a student who stays up late to get that “A”, participates in multiple clubs and sports, and still goes out to party every weekend.
 Eventually, something will stall or break.